moarguitars/moarguitars/guitars/offset.md

 model: 'Moar Offset'
 img-tag: offset
-price: 2500usd / 17300dkk
+price-usd: 2,000
+price-eur: 1,825
+price-gbp: 1,590
+price-dkk: 13,700
 modeldesc: My most recent addition to the Moar model catalogue is the as of yet un-named Moar Offset (Have a good idea for a name?
 [Submit it here]()!)
 They share a lot of characteristics with the Hollow Mortys, with an all access set neck joint, totally hollow body with no centre block, big belly and arm cuts.
 But with a body design that wants to be looked at.
 The F hole is oversized, the weight is low, it has corners in unusual places.
 See more about them here.

-model2:
-img-tag2:
-price2:
-modeldesc2:
 ---